naman-0316/realtime-engine/README.md

 }
 ```

-Two client-sent control types beyond game actions: `FIND_MATCH` (payload
+There are two client-sent control types besides game actions: `FIND_MATCH`
-`{"gameType":"tictactoe"}`) and `RESYNC` (no payload — requests a fresh
+(payload `{"gameType":"tictactoe"}`) and `RESYNC` (no payload needed, it
-`STATE_SNAPSHOT`, e.g. after detecting a `serverSeq` gap).
+just asks for a fresh `STATE_SNAPSHOT`, useful after noticing a gap in
+`serverSeq`).

-### Sequencing & idempotency
+### Sequencing and idempotency

-Each player's `seq` must strictly increase; a duplicate or stale `seq` is
+Each player's `seq` has to strictly increase.
+A duplicate or stale `seq`
-rejected with `STALE_OR_DUPLICATE_SEQ` rather than applied twice — safe
+gets rejected with `STALE_OR_DUPLICATE_SEQ` instead of being applied again,
-against a client retrying a send it wasn't sure was received.
+which makes it safe for a client to retry a send it wasn't sure got through.

-### Disconnect / reconnect
+### Disconnect and reconnect

-Disconnect (heartbeat timeout or transport close) starts a
+A disconnect (heartbeat timeout, or the connection just closing) starts a
-`GRACE_DURATION` (default 30s) timer for that player; a reconnect with the
+`GRACE_DURATION` timer for that player, 30 seconds by default.
+Reconnecting
-same bearer token before it expires resumes the room and sends a fresh
+with the same bearer token before that timer runs out resumes the room and
-`STATE_SNAPSHOT`.
-If it expires, `Game.OnPlayerAbandoned` decides the
+sends back a fresh `STATE_SNAPSHOT`.
+If the timer does run out,
+`Game.OnPlayerAbandoned` decides what happens next (tic-tac-toe just
-outcome (tic-tac-toe declares the remaining player the winner).
+declares the remaining player the winner).

-### Rate limiting & validation
+### Rate limiting and validation

-Token bucket per connection (default capacity 20, refill 10/s) — chosen
+Each connection gets its own token bucket (capacity 20, refilling at 10/s
-over a sliding-window log because it allows short legitimate bursts (real
+by default).
+That was chosen over a sliding-window log because it allows
-player input is bursty) at O(1) memory/check.
-Structural validation
+short, legitimate bursts, real player input tends to be bursty, while
+still only costing O(1) memory and O(1) work per check.
+Structural
-(message size, required `type` field, payload size) happens at the
+validation (message size, a required `type` field, payload size) happens
-transport boundary before a `game.Action` is ever constructed; game-rules
+at the transport boundary before a `game.Action` even gets constructed.
-validation (`ErrNotYourTurn`, `ErrIllegalMove`, ...) happens inside the
+Game-rules validation (`ErrNotYourTurn`, `ErrIllegalMove`, and so on)
-room actor via `Game.Validate`.
+happens later, inside the room actor, via `Game.Validate`.

 ## Adding a new game